 Consult with Your Doctor

-While this guide can help you through sore days, talk to your doctor to get an official diagnosis and manage more severe pain.
+While this guide can help you through sore days, talk to your doctor to get an official diagnosis, and manage more severe pain with an appropriate Medicare plan.